Equidistribution from Fractals: A refinement of Theorem and applications

 \begin{lem} Let $\nu=f\mu$ and $\theta=\theta_{\nu}$.
 Let $P_x$ denote the distribution that is $\log\gamma$-generated by $\nu$ at $x$.
 Let $\tau$ be a self-similar measure for an IFS with uniform contraction ratio a power of $\gamma$, satisfying the open set condition, and satisfying $\dim\tau+\dim\nu\geq 1$.
 Then for $\nu$-a.e. $x$ and $P_x$-a.e. $\eta$, we have $\dim\tau*\eta = \min\{1,\dim\tau+\dim\eta\}$. \end{lem} \begin{proof} We have already noted that $\dim\theta>0$.
 We now calculate exactly as in the proof of Lemma \ref{lem:refined-dissonance}.
 The only change is that we cannot use Theorem \ref{thm:marstrand-dimofexceptions} to deduce that $\dim \tau*S_{\ell(z)}\eta=1$ for $\theta$-almost all $z$, since all we know about $\theta$ is that $\dim\theta>0$.

-Instead, note that $\tau*S_t\eta$ is absolutely continuous with respect to the image of the self-similar measure $\tau\times\mu$ via the linear map $(x,y)\mapsto x+e^{-t}y$.
+Instead, note that up to a translation, $S_t\eta$ is absolutely continuous with respect to the measure $\eta$ scaled by $e^{-t}$, whence $\tau*S_t\eta$ is absolutely continuous with respect to the image of the self-similar measure $\tau\times\mu$ via the linear map $(x,y)\mapsto x+e^{-t}y$.
 Now, for $\tau=\tau_n$, both $\mu$ and $\tau$ are self-similar with contraction ratios $\sim\beta$.
 When the contraction ratios of $\mathcal{I}$ are uniform, $\tau\times\mu$ is also self-similar and of dimension $>1$ (for large $n$), and we can invoke Theorem \cite[Theorem 1.8]{Hochman13}, which implies that $\dim \tau*S_t\eta=1$ for all $t$ outside a set of Hausdorff dimension $0$, and hence of $\theta$-measure $0$.
 In the non-uniformly contracting case a minor (but not short) modification of the arguments in \cite{Hochman13} is needed; this will appear separately. \end{proof}

 This completes the proof of Theorem \ref{thm:analytic-images-of-ssms}.

 Email: mhochman@math.huji.ac.il \\ Address: Einstein Institute of Mathematics, Givat Ram, Jerusalem 91904, Israel